ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Randomized Equipment Loot (Optional).
 There is now a specific Lite fork designed to interact better with the Random Starting Gear (Optional) mod (which, in Listo, provides a few random low level magic items and one random medium level magic item on the mindflayer body at the start of the game).
 If you use REL, you should probably also use RSG to help offset the unpredictable loot progression experience + Poor Adventurer making it harder to collect gold now.
    * BG3-MO2 plugin to fix more weird situations, thanks Zino!
    * Druid Wild Companion (thanks Chizz for exploring and fixing bugs).
+   * I lost track but a lot more subclasses and dragonborn cosmetics.
-5. OTHER CHANGES
+4. OTHER CHANGES
    * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
    * Re-ordered several mods in Listo to correct load order based issues.
-If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (below ImpUI Patch7Ready).
+If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (right below ImpUI Patch7Ready).
    * Yoesph's updated patch addresses more balance issues with Listo.
-There is no longer a free titanstring bow in the owlbear cave (but it can be found in Act 1), there is no longer a Sussur titanstring bow found for free (it's for sale in the Underdark), and the final legendary titanstring bow is now _much_ more special to find.
+       * Unique Gear: Titanstring Bow Changes: There is no longer a free titanstring bow in the owlbear cave (but it can be found in Act 1), there is no longer a Sussur titanstring bow found for free (it's for sale in the Underdark), and the final legendary titanstring bow is now _much_ more special to find.
 It's also slightly less powerful.
-The Corrosive Ring (Mouth of the Abyss) is now a unique magic item (no collecting duplicates), Aaron has learned that he needs to charge much better prices for his wares, and the acid effect accumulation is slower.
+       * The Corrosive Ring (Mouth of the Abyss) is now a unique magic item (no collecting duplicates), Aaron has learned that he needs to charge much better prices for his wares, and the acid effect accumulation is slower.
 It is now more of a dedicated anti-AC item to theorycraft a build around, rather than something that is cheap, plentiful, and overly easy to exploit on any monk or two-weapon fighter.
-Another significant change is that many of JWL's Trinkets now respect the Honor Mode limitations on what are called "Damage Riders."
+       * Many of JWL's Trinkets now respect the Honor Mode limitations on what are called "[Damage Riders](https://bg3.wiki/wiki/Damage_mechanics)."
 Their original code allowed things like +damage effects to inappropriately apply multiple times in situations where they shouldn't.
 There were also some items that were just broken.
 The good news is that Baldurs_Goonsack not only made a ton of fixes for his own Nexus Collection, he shared all of his fixes with us for free.
 The Yoesph-Goonsack team up is one of the best things possible to happen to Listo.
    * Updated Listo's wiki heavily.
 Do you think you could contribute?
 [Make a pull request on this Github page with your additions](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/blob/main/docs/7listo/6-SpellsFeatsClassesItems.md).
-6. COMBAT EXTENDER CHANGES
+5. COMBAT EXTENDER CHANGES
    * Father Carrion and the end boss have minor health regen.
 Removed health regen that didn't work/wasn't applicable/didn't make sense where used on other enemies.
    * Several enemies have been updated thanks to new Goon passive library features.
 This is especially true of Black Hand of Bane soldiers in Act 3.
    * Commander Zhalk is now immune to being disarmed.
 However, he has much less HP and several key weaknesses.
 If you want his sword, you will have to kill him - but he's been made an appropriate challenge for a team of 3 heroes.